uvarc/rc-learning/content/courses/fortran_introduction/_index.md

 ---
 date : "2021-04-5T00:00:00-05:00"
-title : "Programming in Fortran"
+title : "Programming in Modern Fortran"
 summary: "An Introduction to programming in modern Fortran."
 authors: [kah]
 categories: ["Programming","Fortran"]